-Involve those with appropriate knowledge in the identification process

-There will be individuals and teams within your entity that will be aware of potential risks that would never occur to you.
+Involve those with appropriate knowledge in the identification process - There will be individuals and teams within your entity that will be aware of potential risks that would never occur to you.
 It is important that you consult as widely as practical and relevant to ensure that you do not miss anything in the identification stage as it will not be analysed in the following steps.

-Considering cascading risks and 'knock-on effects'

-It is important to recognise that small seemingly insignificant risks or events, once combined, can have far greater effects.
+Considering cascading risks and 'knock-on effects' - It is important to recognise that small seemingly insignificant risks or events, once combined, can have far greater effects.
 Similarly, it is important to consider how many of your risks are likely to occur at the same time due to causal factors and their nature.
 Again, broad consultation will aid in the identification of these knock-on/cumulative effects.

-Considering the cumulative effects of many risks

-Consider the manner in which risks managed within business units such as branches or groups can have greater effects than anticipated should they escalate.
+Considering the cumulative effects of many risks - Consider the manner in which risks managed within business units such as branches or groups can have greater effects than anticipated should they escalate.
 An example: should a division that takes care of system maintenance identify the risk of falling behind schedule, the risk consequence for them could be as minor as not achieving KPIs, however for the rest of the business, if it were a key system to fail, delivery of core services may not be delivered or in extreme cases lives may be jeopardised.
 As such, maintenance of certain systems may become an organisational risk due to its cumulative effect.

-Emerging and future risk - how far ahead do you look

-When performing a risk assessment it is important to note there is a difference between current, emerging and future risk, and the risk assessor should ensure that risk identification considers all three time-frames.
+Emerging and future risk - how far ahead do you look - When performing a risk assessment it is important to note there is a difference between current, emerging and future risk, and the risk assessor should ensure that risk identification considers all three time-frames.
 The nature of the organisation and environment will dictate how far ahead and how often future risks should be considered.

 - Current risks are those risks that are visible and realisable in the current timeframe.
 They are the traditional focus of many risk assessments as they are the threats that are being managed actively right now. - Emerging risks are those risks that are just on the horizon, they do not have the ability to directly affect the organisation right now.
 They need to be tracked and regularly reviewed to understand if they are transitioning into current risks and need treatment. - Future risks are those risks that are further into the future.
-Their shape, scale and speed of onset are typically unknown, but by not identifying these emerging risks there could be a future impact upon the organisation or activity.
-Going through the process to identify them prepares the organisation to perform better into the future, and to be well prepared for opportunities that may arise and to ride out difficult times.
+Their shape, scale and speed of onset are typically unknown, but by not identifying these risks there could be a future impact upon the organisation or activity.

-How often should risk identification be undertaken?

-The frequency of the risk identification process is largely defined by how rapidly the organisation's environment is changing.
+How often should risk identification be undertaken? - The frequency of the risk identification process is largely defined by how rapidly the organisation's environment is changing.
 In an environment where the risks are stable and unchanging year on year, annual risk identification would be sufficient to keep abreast of emerging risks that may be on the horizon.

 However, in an environment where the risk landscape is constantly changing it is important to be constantly scanning for risks that may not have been present before, but are now directly threatening the ongoing viability of the organisation if they are realised.
 In the same manner, an organisation in a changing environment may need to continually review their risk register for risks that are no longer relevant.
-This might be because of new technologies, new ways of delivering services or just because that risk no longer exists in their environment for any other reason.